The Renters’ Rights Act is a new set of rules which impacts the rental sector and changes your rights as a tenant.

 Future phases will follow, adding more rule changes over time.

-Who will it apply to?
+Who does it apply to?

 Most of the rules set out in the Renters’ Rights Act only apply in England, not the rest of the UK.
 If you’re renting in Northern Ireland, Scotland or Wales, the rules will differ, so it’s important to check official government guidance for your country.